 Co‑op is available to students in all areas of concentration.
 Employment opportunities in public, private, and non-profit organizations range from research and planning positions to public relations and organizational functions such as staffing, training, and supervisory activities.
-Assignments to these positions are secured through the assistance of the Co-operative Education and Career Action (CECA) centre in the Tatham Centre building.
 Students will be paid a salary by their employers.

 Students are encouraged to attend any Graduate Co-op Information Sessions that may occur during Orientation, or throughout the Fall and Winter terms.
-For more information, please visit the Centre for Career Action and familiarize yourself with the websites CareerHub and WaterlooWorks.
+For more information, please familiarize yourself with the following campus partner websites:

-The application for the Political Science co-op program is due to the Graduate Coordinator by the end of September.
+The Co-op Application Form (Word) is due to the Graduate Coordinator by the third Friday of September.
 The Graduate Committee will make application decisions in late October; students will be notified via email if their application has been accepted or declined.

 Students admitted to the co-op option must also submit a Change of Program form to the Graduate Coordinator by the end of Fall term.